edgelesssys/constellation/rfc/attestation-config.md

 If an attestation config specifies the minimum version of a parameter as `latest`, that value is substituted with the most recent version of that parameter for the given CSP from our API.
+Substituting values should use a similar signature verification logic for the config's signature as is used by the measurements `*M.FetchAndVerify(...)` flow.
 The value substitution is part of the unmarshalling logic.

 ## Attestation config API